RASR: Retrieval-Augmented Super Resolution for Practical Reference-based Image Restoration: Conclusion

 \section{Conclusion}

 In this paper, we propose RASR, a retrieval-augmented paradigm for practical reference-based image restoration.
 It integrates semantic retrieval from a reference database to eliminate the need for curated target–reference image pairs required by current RefSR methods.
 To advance research in this domain, we construct RASR-Flickr30, the first benchmark with per-category reference databases for open-world retrieval.
 Our proposed baseline, RASRNet, combines semantic retrieval with a diffusion-based generator and demonstrates clear improvements over SISR baselines.
 These results underscore the potential of retrieval augmentation in bridging the gap between academic RefSR research and real-world applications.
-Despite promising results, there remains potential for improved reference fusion.
-Moreover, RASRNet exhibits limitations in restoring fine details such as scene text and subtle semantics.
-These issues will be addressed in future work.